matiaspalumbo/dynamical_systems/README.md

 # dynamical_systems
-Github repo for animation of dynamical systems in Python using the Manim library :)
+This repository is for animating dynamical systems in Python using the Manim library :)

+You can easily import the local (downloaded) module in your Python scripts by adding the module folder to the `PYTHONPATH`.